-Taking picture of breastfeeding mother in public to be made illegal in England and Wales
+Taking pictures of breastfeeding mothers in public to be made illegal in England and Wales

 It will make a new offence of "recording images of, or otherwise observing, breastfeeding without consent or a reasonable belief as to consent" and to be found guilty, the perpetrator "must be acting for the purpose of obtaining sexual gratification or of humiliating, alarming or distressing the victim".

+Ms Creasy welcomed the move, saying it "shows the law needs to keep up with the times, with people having phones and being able to take pictures and share them so easily".

-Ms Creasy welcomed the move, saying it would "allow more mothers to carry on with their daily lives without being harassed, especially when part of that is feeding your child - one of the most natural things you can do".
+She told the BBC the change would "allow more mothers to carry on with their daily lives without being harassed, and a big part of that is feeding your child - one of the most natural things you can do".

-But she also said it showed the importance of having more mothers in Parliament - another campaign she is leading - to make sure their voices were heard on the issues that affected them.
+But the Labour MP also said it showed the importance of having more mothers in Parliament - another campaign she is leading - to make sure their voices were heard on the issues that affected them.

 Time limit on abuse charges